Welcome to Mass Observation Project 1981-2019

-This collection consists of the directives (questionnaires) sent out by Mass Observation in the 1980s and the thousands of responses to them from the hundreds of Mass Observers.
-The directives and responses from the 1990s and 2000s will follow in 2021 and 2022.
-See our Nature and Scope page for more information.
+This collection consists of the directives (questionnaires) sent out by Mass Observation between 1980 and 2019 and the thousands of responses to them from the hundreds of Mass Observers.

 "If you're interested in the social, cultural and emotional pulse of Britain at the end of the twentieth century, Mass Observation Project is the obvious place to look.
 It is an extraordinary resource."